frostinassiky/website/content/authors/admin/_index.md

 ---
 title: Mengmeng Xu (Frost)
-role: PhD Student of Electrical and Computer Engineering
+role: PhD Candidate of Electrical and Computer Engineering
 avatar_filename: avatar.png
 bio: I am focusing on problems that arise in image and video understanding.
   Particularly, I am interested in the representation of long untrimmed videos